Midnight Labs · Ecosystem Blueprint

 not environments

 Programs persist not because they always work, but because they solve organisational needs beyond learning.
-They are visible, bounded, and easy to report on.
-The investment is in the intervention.
+They're visible, bounded, and easy to report on.
+The investment sits in the intervention.
 The leverage is usually somewhere else.

-Every organisation is teaching its people constantly, through feedback structures, incentives, the decisions that get made visibly and those that don't.
-None of this can be counteracted by a program, because the environment keeps teaching its own lessons after the workshop ends.
+Every organisation is teaching its people constantly, through feedback structures, incentives, and the decisions that get made visibly or quietly.
+No program can counteract this, because the environment keeps teaching after the workshop ends.
 The system returns to its defaults.

 "The most useful thing L&D can do is not control the small proportion of learning it directly delivers.
 It is shaping the far larger proportion that emerges through everyday work."